thedev132/hcb/codespace-config-steps.md

 # Hack Club Bank install on Codespaces

+GitHub Codebases come preinstalled with docker, so the following should work as long as you spin up a new codespace.

+After a bit of testing, I haven't seen a big difference between the different codespace options (2 cores vs 16 cores), so I recommend starting with the cheapest option and upgrading it if your instance is feeling slow.

 ## Prerequisites

-GitHub Codebases come preinstalled with docker, so the following should work as long as you spin up a new codespace.
+A modern browser & a good attitude.

 ## Steps